Learn How to Settle Your Debts With Collection Agencies

 - Companies who purchase the debt, also known as junk debt buyers.

-- Companies who has been assigned to collect the debt.
+- Companies who have been assigned to collect the debt by the original creditor.

-- Lawyers who send you letters to collect a debt (don't panic - they're not suing you, yet!).
+- Lawyers who send you letters to collect a debt.

 For the purpose of this article, there are two basic categories of debt: secured and unsecured.